Home

 • DurationValidator - A validator specifying the constraints on a duration.

-• EnumValidator - A schema specifying that a node must be one of several values.
+• EnumValidator - A validator for a fixed set of allowed values.

 • Hint - Union type for hints of the value and/or structure of data.

-• IntegerValidator - A validator specifying the constraints on an integer node.
+• IntegerValidator - A validator for integer values.

 • Null - The null value.